julelang/manual/src/compiler/compiler-optimizations.md

 `--opt-ptr` \
 Enable optimizations for pointers.

-- Immediate pointer simplifies dereferencing statements.
+- Simplifies immediate pointer dereferencings.
 For example, if the address of the variable `x` is accessed immediately after its pointer is obtained, it directly simplifies it to `x`.
 This optimization can be useful in eliminating the cost of expressions used to break immutability with Unsafe Jule.

 ---